thanhlongnt/Lab7_Starter/README.md

 3) What is the difference between navigation and snapshot mode?

+The difference between the two is in the way they analyze a page.

 Navigation mode analyzes a page right after it loads and provides an overall performance metric, but can't analyze interactions or changes in content.

 Snapshot mode analyzes a page in its current state and is used for finding accessibility issues.
 However, it can't analyze JS performance or changes to the DOM tree.